 Pros of Money Market Accounts

-- Higher interest rates than savings or checking accounts
+- Interest rates are often higher than standard savings or checking accounts

 Cons of Money Market Accounts